 It is much easier to mumble and stutter when speaking versus writing.
 It is also common to mistakenly say and use the wrong word or phrase.

 Unlike a written statement, where you can go back and re-read it for accuracy, the recorded statement is made on the spot and is hard to change later.
-And it can make injured workers seem unsure or untruthful if they try to change their words later.
+It can make injured workers seem unsure or untruthful if they try to change their words later.

 When providing a recorded statement, several common mistakes injured workers often make, including: